 The study will not cost you anything.
-You or your insurance company will be responsible for your regular medical care, as usual, including the costs of the medicines and treatments used to care for your baby's NOWS symptoms.
+You or your baby's legal guardian or insurance company will be responsible for your baby's regular medical care, as usual, including the costs of the medicines and treatments used to care for your baby's NOWS symptoms.